Caught on the high seas: shipping companies and governments faced with sanitary landing restrictions

 Sanitized and forgotten

-For Bruus, the problem is already beginning to escape the capabilities that the shipping company has to protect the well-being of the workers on board and ensure their healthy return home.
-“Our sanitary protocols contemplate the cleaning of the ships and procedures to ensure social distancing between crew members.
-But the decision to keep them on board has already reached a critical point where we need immediate action due to the fatigue that being on board for so many months has caused them.", highlights the executive.
+For Bruus, the problem is already beginning to escape the capabilities that the shipping company has to protect the well-being of the workers on board and ensure their healthy return home. «Our health protocols include the cleaning of the ships and procedures to ensure social distancing between crew members.
+But the decision to keep them on board has already reached a critical point where we need immediate action due to the fatigue that being on board for so many months has caused in them., highlights the executive.

 Essential but rejected

-Bruus reveals that one of the main problems facing crew repatriation efforts has been the refusal by the authorities -in countries all over the world- to provide medical assistance to sailors or authorize their repatriation papers due to the health conditions, both physical and mental that they present.
-“We have had cases where a crew member suffered anxiety combined with depression.
+Bruus reveals that one of the main problems regarding crew repatriation efforts has been the refusal by authorities - in countries all over the world - to provide medical assistance to sailors or authorize their repatriation papers due to the health conditions, both physical and mental, that they present. «We have had cases where a crew member suffered from anxiety combined with depression.
 Our medical team advised that he receive psychological treatment, but due to local Covid-19 restrictions in the port where the ship was located, a medical visit could not be arranged.
-The local authorities did not allow the crew member to disembark at any of the ports of call of the vessel.
-Eventually, the ship was diverted to another country where, fortunately, the person was able to disembark and receive the necessary treatment.", relates the Danish human resources executive.
+Local authorities did not allow the crew member to disembark at any of the vessel's ports of call.
+Eventually, the ship was diverted to another country where, fortunately, the person was able to disembark and receive the necessary treatment., relates the Danish human resources executive.

-"As the IMO states in its call this month, nations must treat seafarers as essential workers.
-Our colleagues on the high seas are making sure supply chains keep working for the benefit of the global economy, international trade and jobs around the world.
+«As the IMO states in its call this month, nations must treat seafarers as essential workers.
+Our colleagues at sea are ensuring that logistics chains stay running for the benefit of the global economy, international trade and jobs around the world.
 We really need to be there for them and also give them the support they need when they need it.", Maersk executive points out.

 Support in the storm